Frequently Asked Questions

 Do you accommodate candidates with special needs?

 The Royal College of Dentists of Canada will make reasonable accommodations for candidates with special needs and/or religious restrictions.
+More information can be found on the Special Accommodations page.
 Applicants who require particular consideration must notify the Membership Department at membership@rcdc.ca as soon as possible after their application is submitted.

 What kind of study materials do you provide candidates sitting the Examinations?